AyeshaMunawar-profile/startrack/README.md

 1. Sign-up and Login
 2. Add image to the app using its **URL**
 3. Do **input validation** on the URL using fetch API
+4. Form validation custom Hooks
-4. Detect any celebrity face in the image using [**Clarifai API**](https://www.clarifai.com/)
+5. Detect any celebrity face in the image using [**Clarifai API**](https://www.clarifai.com/)
-5. Show a rectangle around the faces being detected in the image
+6. Show a rectangle around the faces being detected in the image
-6. Keep track of the number of times a user has used our app for face recognition
+7. Keep track of the number of times a user has used our app for face recognition

 # Technologies used

 1. [**REACT.JS**](https://reactjs.org/) for front end development
-      1) React class component vs function component
+   1. React class component vs function component
-      2) How to install and manage npm packages
+   2. How to install and manage npm packages
-      3) React states both old method i.e in class component and new method using React Hooks
+   3. React states both old method i.e in class component and new method using React Hooks
-      4) Use of React lifecycle methods e.g onComponentMound useLayoutEffect etc.
+   4. Use of React lifecycle methods e.g onComponentMound useLayoutEffect etc.
 2. **NODE.JS** and **EXPRESS.JS** for backend development
 3. **POSTGRE SQL** for database
 4. [**React Particles API**](https://www.npmjs.com/package/react-tsparticles) for showing particles in the background